dnsimple/bugsnag-erlang/CONTRIBUTING.md

 1. Run the test suite and ensure all the tests pass.

-1. Set the version in `src/bugsnag_erlang.app.src` & `src/bugsnag.erl`

-1. Run the test suite and ensure all the tests pass.

 1. Finalize the `## main` section in `CHANGELOG.md` assigning the version.

 1. Commit and push the changes